abctab2ps and flabc |

 abctab2ps is written by Christoph Dalitz, based upon code by Michael Methfessel.
 Apart from these two main authors, the following persons have additionally contributed to the project (in alphabetical order, see the file CHANGES in the source distribution for details):

-James Allwright, Michael Burzan, Martin Fick, Luis Pablo Gasparotto, Werner von Hoersten, Markus Lutz, Jef Moine, Frank Nordberg, Alain Veylit, Anders Wiren, John Wright
+James Allwright, Michael Burzan, Martin Fick, Luis Pablo Gasparotto, Werner von Hoersten, Markus Lutz, Jef Moine, Frank Nordberg, Paul Overall, Alain Veylit, Anders Wiren, John Wright

 All comments or suggestions are welcome and can be sent to